fbion/leobbs-1/readme.md

 # Leobbs

-Leobbs need perl >= 5.28.*
+leobbs previous was built with perl , now we rewrite it with kotlin + spring boot

 ## Quick Start

 You need docker and docker-compose installed.
-### Prepare PostgreSQL DB
+### Prepare MariaDB

-For quick create a postgres sql DB, you can run following command
+For quick create a MariaDB sql DB, you can run following command.

+(And you may still use mysql, it's ok)

 ```bash
 docker volume create --name vol-pg -d local